 Aden & Anis Muslin Swaddle Blankets ($35)– Love them!
 1 pack (4 blankets) was fine for us.
 We also have a Carter’s brand one and it’s exactly the same, I don’t think the brand matters.
 Used them for swadding at first and they worked great, but then we realized that the Velcro swaddle blankets (below) work better.
 These are still great to have for other things, though.

 Sleeping gowns – Good for newborns when they’re not moving around a lot, and you’re doing a lot of diaper changes.

-Swaddle Blanket with Velcro ($20 for 2)– Works way better than swaddling with a normal blanket.
+Swaddle Blanket with Velcro ($20 for 2)– Works wayyy better than swaddling with a normal blanket and it took us wayyy too long to realize that.
 We have the “Swaddle Me” brand from Target, but there are a lot of different types.
 We had 2 in size “small”, then 2 more in size “medium/large” for when he got bigger and we still swaddled at night.